 Props to you if you can get through those many (MANY) middle of the night feedings without staring at a screen to keep you awake.

 So, I was on my phone for a lot of the time.
 It kept me awake and distracted while baby was nursing for hours non-stop in the evenings, and through the night.

-Now, my son is very efficient with nursing and is usually done a good feeding within 15 minutes and isn’t nursing every hour on the hour, so I do sometimes take the time to stare down at his cute little face.
+Soon my son was very efficient with nursing and was usually done a good feeding within 15 minutes and was not nursing every hour on the hour.
+So I did sometimes take the time to stare down at his cute little face.

-He even stares back up at me sometimes, and let me tell you, it is the best part of my day.
+He even stared back up at me sometimes, and let me tell you, it was the best part of my day.

-But sometimes I take that time to check my phone and scroll through social media.
+But sometimes I would take that time to check my phone and scroll through social media.

 So, don’t forget your phone charger.

 BOOKS OR MAGAZINES